 Provider Credentials

-commands works where you're hosting Atlantis, then Atlantis will work.
+commands like you would locally, then Atlantis will work.

 Multiple AWS Accounts

-Atlantis supports multiple AWS accounts through the use of Terraform's AWS Authentication.
+Atlantis supports multiple AWS accounts through the use of Terraform's AWS Authentication (Search for "Authentication").

 Assume Role Session Names